Pharmaceutical Product Feasibility: Why Do You Need It?

 - Product viability and competition

 Regulations and regulatory approvals analysis

 The regulatory analysis is uncommon in other industries but crucial in the pharma industry.
-Because regulatory approval for a drug in one country may take few months, but in another may take few years.
+Because regulatory approval for a drug in one country may take a few months, but in another may take a few years.
 That impacts the product lifecycle and ROI.

 Market assessment feasibility